Lightning-Universe/Sample_component/README.md

 # Lightning component template

 Template for creating a lightning component.
-Implements a component to send a slack message as an example.
+Implements a component to send a slack message for demo purposes.

 ## Use the component